leegibsonhoward/c-programming-a-modern-approach/ch-03-formatted-input-output/README.md

 Q: What does scanf do if the user puts punctuation marks (commas, for example) between numbers?

-## My own q&a
+### My own q&a***
-### Does `.` count when calculationg field widtht?
+1. Does `.` count when calculationg field widtht?
+2. When you want set width to 2 such as  `02` you can use `%0d` or `%.2d` what's the difference if any?
+3. What happens with float value in int type?

-Question about using float value with int.Everything after the decimal is stripped.
+    A: Everything after the decimal is stripped.
 [Casting a double as an int, does it round or just strip digits?](https://stackoverflow.com/questions/13292148/casting-a-double-as-an-int-does-it-round-or-just-strip-digits)